Pedro-T/ClassPlanningTool/README.md

 ## Download

 To get the application:

--Download the source code from the GitHub repository:
+Download the source code from the GitHub repository: https://github.com/Pedro-T/ClassPlanningTool.git

 ## Build/Configuration/Installation/Deployment